-Charles was educated at Runnymede College, the school founded by his parents in Madrid in 1967, which is widely recognised as one of the best British schools outside the United Kingdom; his older brother, Frank (b.
+I was educated at Runnymede College, the school founded by my parents in Madrid in 1967, which is widely recognised as one of the best British schools outside the United Kingdom; my older brother, Frank (b.
 1958) is currently the headmaster.
-His younger sister, Paloma (b.
-1965) is deputy director (Budget) at the UN Refugee Agency (UNHCR) based in Geneva (Switzerland).
+My sister, Paloma (b.
+1965) works for the UN Refugee Agency (UNHCR) based in Geneva (Switzerland).

-Charles read History and Modern Languages (First Class honours) at University College, Oxford (1978-81), where he was awarded an Open Exhibition and later an Open Scholarship.
-While an undergraduate, he was fortunate to have been taught by some of Oxford’s most remarkable dons, including Leslie G. Mitchell (Univ.), Hartmut Pogge von Strandmann (Univ.), Roger Highfield (Merton), Frances Lannon (Lady Margaret Hall), Robert Pring-Mill (St. Catherine’s), Clive Griffin (Trinity) and Eric Southworth (St. Peter’s).
+While reading History and Modern Languages at University College, Oxford (1978-81; first class honours), I was awarded an Open Exhibition and later an Open Scholarship.
+As an undergraduate, I was very fortunate to have been taught by some of Oxford’s most remarkable dons, including Leslie G. Mitchell (Univ.), Hartmut Pogge von Strandmann (Univ.), Roger Highfield (Merton), Frances Lannon (Lady Margaret Hall), Robert Pring-Mill (St. Catherine’s), Clive Griffin (Trinity) and Eric Southworth (St. Peter’s).

-After spending a year at St. Antony’s College, Oxford, he was awarded a Harmsworth Senior Scholarship at Merton College, Oxford, and was later a Lecturer in History at Corpus Christi College, Oxford, where he stood in for Brian Harrison while he was on leave editing the final volume of the History of the University of Oxford (1914-1970).
-He was later made a J. A. Pye Junior Research Fellow at University College, Oxford, and a Junior Research Fellow at St. Antony’s College, where he completed his DPhil thesis on Spain’s transition to democracy under the supervision of Sir Raymond Carr, who was to become a life-long mentor and friend.
-This formed the backbone of his first book, El piloto del cambio.
-El Rey, la monarquía y la transición a la democracia (Planeta, Barcelona), which was awarded the Espejo de España prize in 1991, and also of his biography Juan Carlos of Spain.
-Self-made monarch (Palgrave, 1996).
-While still at Oxford, he began to publish on the international dimensions of Spain’s transition to democracy, a field he largely pioneered.
+After completing my BA degree I spent a wonderful year at St. Antony’s College (Oxford), before moving to Merton College (Oxford), where I had been awarded a Harmsworth Senior Scholarship.
+I was later appointed Lecturer in History at Corpus Christi College (Oxford), where I stood in for Brian Harrison while he was on leave editing the final volume of the History of the University of Oxford.
+I subsequently returned to University College as a J. A. Pye Junior Research Fellow, later moving back to St. Antony’s College as a Senior Research Fellow, where I completed a DPhil thesis on Spain’s transition to democracy under the supervision of Sir Raymond Carr, who became a life-long mentor and friend.
+This formed the backbone of my first book, El piloto del cambio.
+El Rey, la monarquía y la transición a la democracia (Planeta, Barcelona), which was awarded the Espejo de España prize in 1991, and also of the biography Juan Carlos of Spain.
+Self-made monarch (Palgrave, 1996), the first about the Spanish king to be published in English.
+While still at Oxford, I also began to publish on the international dimensions of Spain’s transition to democracy, a topic I have recently revisted.

-In 1996 the Powells decided to settle in Spain.
-Charles first worked under Francisco Rubio Llorente at the Ortega y Gasset Institute’s European studies postgraduate programme, and was later appointed deputy director of the Ortega y Gasset Foundation’s Spanish Centre for International Relations (Centro Español de Relaciones Internacionales).
-It was initially his interest in the role of the European Community in Spain’s transition that led him to delve deeper into the history of European integration, and to research and publish on Spain’s role in the EC/EU.
+In 1996, we decided to settle in Spain.
+My first academic home in Madrid was the Ortega y Gasset Institute, whose European studies postgraduate programme I helped to set up.
+Several years later, I was appointed deputy director of the Ortega y Gasset Foundation’s Spanish Centre for International Relations (Centro Español de Relaciones Internacionales), my first experience of a think tank.
+It was largely my interest in the role of the European Community in Spain’s transition to democracy that later led me to delve deeper into the history of European integration, and to research and publish on Spain’s role in the EC/EU.

-In 2002 he joined the recently created Elcano Royal Institute for International and Strategic Studies, working under its first director, Emilio Lamo de Espinosa, as senior analyst for European affairs.
-In September of that year, he also became Professor of Contemporary Spanish History at the CEU San Pablo University (Madrid).
-In 2005, he was appointed deputy director of Elcano.
+In 2002, I joined the recently created Elcano Royal Institute for International and Strategic Studies, working under its first director, Emilio Lamo de Espinosa, as senior analyst for European affairs, and three years later I became its deputy director.
+In September of that year, I was also appointed a Professor of Contemporary Spanish History at CEU San Pablo University (Madrid), where I have continued to teach ever since.

-During this period, he continued to work on the Spanish transition, and in 2007 he took part in the creation of the Fundación Transición Española, an institution dedicated to the study of this process, of which he is currently vicepresident.
-He also became increasingly interested in US foreign policy during the Cold War, spending a great deal of his free time in several US presidential archives doing research on Spanish-US relations in the years 1969-89.
+Despite my other interests, my long-standing obsession with the Spanish transition has never left me, and in 2007 I took part in the creation of the Fundación Transición Española, an institution dedicated to the study of this process, of which I am currently vicepresident.
+I also became increasingly interested in US foreign policy during the Cold War, spending a great deal of my free time in several US presidential archives doing research on Spanish-US relations in the years 1969-89.
 This later led to the publication of El amigo americano.
 España y Estados Unidos, de la dictadura a la democracia (Galaxia Gutenberg, 2011).

-In 2015, the president of Italy made him an ‘ufficiale’ of the Ordine della Stella d’Italia for his contribution to Italian – Spanish relations.
-One of his favourite places in the world is the medieval Tuscan city of Siena, where he spent several memorable summers in the late 1970s, not least because of the appeal of the Palio, the oldest horse race in the world, which is held on 2 July and 16 August every year.
+Italy has always meant a great deal to me, and I was therefore delighted to be appointed an ‘ufficiale’ of the Ordine della Stella d’Italia in 2015 for my contribution to Italian – Spanish relations.
+One of my favourite places in the world is the medieval Tuscan city of Siena, where I spent several memorable summers in the late 1970s, not least because of my obsession with the Palio, the oldest horse race in the world, which is held on 2 July and 16 August every year.

-In 2015, Charles took part in the creation of the Red para el Estudio de las Monarquías Contemporáneas (REMCO), an international academic network which aims to improve our knowledge and understanding of the monarchy in the contemporary world.
-He is also a member of the council of the European Council on Foreign Relations (ECFR), and a board member of the Fundación Consejo España-Estados Unidos.
+In 2015, my interest in the monarchy led me to take part in the creation of the Red para el Estudio de las Monarquías Contemporáneas (REMCO), an international academic network which aims to improve our knowledge and understanding of the monarchy in the contemporary world.
+I am also a member of the council of the European Council on Foreign Relations (ECFR), and a board member of the Fundación Consejo España-Estados Unidos.

-In the course of his academic career, Charles has supervised eight doctoral theses, and examined more than twenty.
-He has also been fortunate to teach, lecture or take part in seminars held in more than thirty countries in Europe, the Americas, Africa and Asia.
-He is an enthusiastic tweeter, and can be followed here: @CharlesTPowell
+During the course of my academic career, I have supervised eight doctoral theses, and examined more than thirty.
+I have also been fortunate to teach, lecture or take part in seminars held in more than forty countries in Europe, the Americas, Africa and Asia.
+I confess I am an enthusiastic tweeter, and can be followed here: @CharlesTPowell